 To say that the ancient city of Petra is breathtaking is actually an understatement because it is beyond breathtaking.
 It is one of the most magnificent archaeological sites on the planet.
 Its discovery in 1812 by Swiss explorer Johann Ludwig Burckhardt literally stunned the world.

-Such is the magnificence of Petra City, that a lot of people travel to Jordan purely for the chance to see and explore what is now often called, the Lost City of Petra.
-Since its discovery, an entire town has grown and been developed to cater for the vast number of tourists who visit the site each year.
+Such is the magnificence of Petra City, that a lot of people travel to Jordan purely for the chance to see and explore what is now often called the Lost City of Petra.
+Since its discovery, an entire town has grown and been developed to cater to the vast number of tourists who visit the site each year.

 A Brief History of the Lost City of Petra in Jordan

 Petra is the remains of an ancient city that was hand-hewn out of the rock walls of a long and often deep desert canyon.
 It is believed that work on the city started during the 4th-century BC when a tribe of nomadic Nabatean Arabs settled in the area and set up a trading hub along a major trade route.

 Their success allowed them to accumulate great wealth.
 As their wealth grew, so they were able to expand their Nabatean city, carving tombs, temples, homes, and even an imposing Treasury out of the canyon walls.
 They also developed a complex network of dams, cisterns and conduits to manage water.
 This allowed them to have a reliable year-round water supply in this otherwise uninhabitable desert region.

 In 312 BC, an envious Greek Empire attempted to invade and drive the Nabateans out but the Nabateans successfully defended their city and the Greeks withdrew.
 This is the first mention of this hidden city in recorded history.